AI in Trading: Algos, LLMs and Quantum Computing

 Algorithms can be codified in programming languages.
 Languages offer a way to define instructions which can be then interpreted into machine code and executed on a digital computer.
 So some online trading platforms offer the capacity to create instances of these codified algorithms, integrated into the trading mechanisms for the platform via its connection with a broker or CFD provider.

 However the algorithms used are simple and lack what might be termed intelligence, in the sense of the capacity to be responsive to changing market conditions.
-In fact they may be used precisely because they lack this capacity to respond, that is the trader may find that they do not trust their intelligence when applied to a chaotic, unpredictable market and want a robot to do the algorithmic trading for them.
+They may be used precisely because they lack this capacity to respond, that is the trader may find that they do not trust their intelligence when applied to a chaotic, unpredictable market and want a robot to do the algorithmic trading for them.

 Which is to say, the trader trusts the algorithm, but not themselves so look for a way to let the algorithm trade for them or simply cannot trade at the time or in the way the trading system requires.
-A trading robot is not Artificial Intelligence, however it might be seen as an algorithmic step towards this, but missing the intelligence except as compiled into the algorithmic rules by those who created it.
+A trading robot is not Artificial Intelligence, however, it might be seen as an algorithmic step towards this, but missing the intelligence except as compiled into the algorithmic rules by those who created it.

 Pluses and minuses of algorithmic trading

-So a trading system may need to be able to withstand steep losses, with the idea that the trades will key into a trading pattern which has been successful on average in the past, and will be successful in the future.
+So a trading system may need to be able to withstand steep losses, with the idea that the trades will key into a trading pattern which has been successful on average in the past and will be successful in the future.
 But it takes away from the trader the difficulty in doing this, for emotional and other reasons.
 So the idea is patterns will work sufficiently some of the time to make it worthwhile.

 5 steps from formulating a strategy to its implementation as shown in this layer diagram